yuvalturg/llama-stack/client-sdks/stainless/README.md

 A small side note: notice the `.yml` suffixes since Stainless uses that suffix typically for its configuration files.

 These files go hand-in-hand.
-As of now, only the `openapi.yml` file is automatically generated using the `run_openapi_generator.sh` script.
+As of now, only the `openapi.yml` file is automatically generated using the `scripts/run_openapi_generator.sh` script.